anershab/email-generator/README.md

 {
   template: 'Welcome',
   props: {
-    userName: 'Aner'
+    name: 'Aner'
   }
 }
 ```

-Will transform `emails/Welcome/Welcome.jsx` to a HTML file with `Aner` properly injected into the `props.userName` field.
+Will transform `emails/Welcome/Welcome.jsx` to a HTML file with `Aner` properly injected into the `props.name` field.

 ### `POST /batch [ { props, template }, { props, template } ... ] `